wp-plugins/flyzoo/readme.txt

 == Description ==

-Meet your customers and close more sales with chat.
+Meet your customers and close more sales with live support chat.

 Build and engage your community thanks to **chat rooms** with **one-to-one private conversations**.